 - Develop and exercise an Incident Response Plan

-In ensuing weeks of this class, we’ll explore more in depth each of these four things your organization must do:
+In our online DFARS Cybersecurity online education we’ll explore more in depth each of these four things your organization must do:

 For now, it’s important for you to understand the DFARS exists, that DoD contractors must abide by it, and that it calls out a set of safeguards that contractors must build into their system.
 Those safeguards are listed in the 800-171 document from NIST.

-In the next lesson we’ll explore the types of information that constitute CDI, how to determine if your organization processes it, and whether or not every DoD contractor needs to comply to the DFARS Cybersecurity Requirements enroll in our DFARS Cybersecurity 101 online class to make sure you receive each lesson’s material.
+To determine if your organization processes CUI, and whether or not every DoD contractor needs to comply to the DFARS Cybersecurity Requirements enroll in our DFARS Cybersecurity 101 online class to make sure you receive each lesson’s material.